zone-eu/zone-mta-template/README.md

 ```

 If everything succeeds then you should have a SMTP relay with no authentication running on localhost port 2525 (does not accept remote connections).

+### Virus scanning

+If you want to use Avast for scanning messages for viruses, then install Avast Core Security to the same machine you are running ZoneMTA from and then enable the [virus scanner plugin](config/plugins/avast.toml) which is disabled by default.

 ## Configuration